 The American University in Dubai is a private, non-sectarian institution of higher learning founded in 1995.
-AUD's enrollment in 2012-2013 averaged 2,600 students.
-In Spring 2013, one hundred nationalities were represented in the AUD student body.
+AUD's enrollment in 2013-2014 averaged 2,700 students.
+In Spring 2014, over one hundred nationalities were represented in the AUD student body.

-AUD offers both undergraduate and graduate degrees and a Certificate in Middle Eastern Studies.
+AUD offers both undergraduate and graduate degrees and Certificates in Middle Eastern Studies and Professional Teaching.